-THE NEIGHBORHOOD DEFENDER SERVICE OF HARLEM (“NDS”) is a community-based, holistic public defense practice in the heart of Northern Manhattan.
-NDS represents clients through collaborative civil, criminal and family teams.
-NDS is accepting applications for a Supervising Investigator.
+THE NEIGHBORHOOD DEFENDER SERVICE OF HARLEM (NDS) is a community-based, client-centered, holistic public defense office located in Harlem, providing criminal, civil, and family representation.
+NDS is accepting applications for the position of Supervising Investigator with the Criminal Defense Practice.

 Role and Responsibilities